 It’s Ramadan, the holiest month of the Muslim calendar.
-In 2023, it runs from March 22 to April 21.

 But what if you’re not a Muslim – just a caring, considerate person.
 Is there anything you should do so you don’t come across as insensitive to your fasting friends in the US during Ramadan?